WakiMak/trentent.github.io-forked/_posts/2014-02-28-install-vmware-drivers-offline-into-a-citrix-pvs-vdisk.md

 Then we modified the VMWare virtual machines with these commands:
 To do so through the vSphere Client, go to VM Settings ïƒ Options tab ïƒ Advanced General ïƒ Configuration
-Parameters and add an entry for ethernetX.coalescingScheme with the value of &#8220;disabled&#8221;
+Parameters and add an entry for ethernetX.coalescingScheme with the value of "disabled"

-We have 2 NIC&#8217;s assigned to each of our PVS VM&#8217;s. Â One NIC is dedicated for the provisioning traffic and one for access to the rest of the network. Â So I had to add 2 lines to my configuration:
+We have 2 NIC's assigned to each of our PVS VM's. Â One NIC is dedicated for the provisioning traffic and one for access to the rest of the network. Â So I had to add 2 lines to my configuration:

 <pre class="lang:default decode:true ">ethernet0.coalescingScheme = disabled
 ethernet1.coalescingScheme = disabled</pre>